ptamarit/flask-security-fork/docs/configuration.rst

 ``SECURITY_TRACKABLE``    Specifies if Flask-Security should track basic user
                           login statistics.
 If set to ``True``, ensure your models have the required fields/attributes
                           and make sure to commit changes after calling ``login_user``.
 Be sure to use `ProxyFix <http://flask.pocoo.org/docs/0.10/deploying/wsgi-standalone/#proxy-setups>`_ if you are using a proxy.
                           Defaults to ``False``
-``SECURITY_PASSWORDLESS`` Specifies if Flask-Security should enable the
-                          passwordless login feature.
-If set to ``True``, users are not required to enter a password to login but are sent an email with a login link.
-This feature is experimental and should be used with caution.
-Defaults to ``False``.
 ``SECURITY_CHANGEABLE``   Specifies if Flask-Security should enable the
                           change password endpoint.
 The URL for this endpoint is specified by the ``SECURITY_CHANGE_URL`` configuration